joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ### Naive Design

-We will first examine at a naive attempt to introduce application state.
+We will first examine a naive attempt to introduce application state.
+We will later revise this approach to something more robust.

 In the following we create a global atom to hold our application state.
 We create a reconciler using this atom and then we add a root